SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 1.Open a **New Query** and paste the following to add a new JSONB column top_urls_1000 to our rollup table.
 This stores the top 1000 urls for the minute and the site_id in the rollup table.
 You will get a message that **Commands completed successfully**.

+> **NOTE:** PostgreSQL and Hyperscale (Citus) supports the jsonb data type to store unstructured json data.
+Postgres also provides rich indexing capabilities on the jsonb data type for fast search through the json object.

 ```
 ALTER TABLE http_request_1min ADD COLUMN top_urls_1000 JSONB;
 ```